 80 Sculptors Way, Hamilton

-Besides the 42 acres of breathtaking natural beauty, these gardens boast more than 200 sculptures, including a collection of NJ native Seward Johnson’s bronze figures around the grounds.
+Besides the 42 acres of breathtaking natural beauty, these gardens boast more than 300 sculptures, including a collection of the late Seward Johnson’s bronze figures around the grounds.
 There’s also a gorgeous lily pond flaked with wildflowers (which pays homage to Monet’s Water Lilies and Japanese Bridge) you can see from Rat’s Restaurant, where you can enjoy light fare like chopped salads and mussels.
 Don’t forget to visit with the friendly peacocks roaming the park.
 A gorgeous walkway lined with trees is a favorite for photo-ops.
-Timed tickets are required, so reserve a slot online in advance.

 86 Rues Rd., Cream Ridge

-Opened just last spring, this farm already has a reputation for breathtaking tulips.
-Now in full bloom, the tulip fields spread over 50 acres on a 153-acre property that also has farm animals and picturesque barns.
+This farm has a reputation for breathtaking tulips and there are millions of them.
+The tulip fields spread over 50 acres on a 153-acre property that also has farm animals and picturesque barns.
 It was started by Casey Jansen, Sr., a Dutch immigrant who has years of experience of growing prized tulips.
-Teach the kids a bit about Holland while your there at the Hollandwood Theatre, Good ‘Ole Days Museum and Hollandshop.
-Go in the fall to see sunflowers take over.
-Buy tickets online to score a special web-only discount.
+Teach the kids a bit about Holland while your there at the tulip museum and shop.
+(Pick-your-own tulip dates will be announced soon.)

 Leonard J. Buck Garden